MyTherapist-ng/calendar-access-token-generator/README.md

 Many Laravel projects rely on **offline access tokens** to interact with Google Calendar through Spatie’s package.
 This repository walks you through that OAuth process in isolation, generating the token files you can later drop into your main application.

+It grew out of our attempts at [Mytherapist.ng](https://mytherapist.ng) to hook up Google Calendar.
+After wrestling with the setup, we open-sourced the code so others facing similar hurdles can reuse it.

 ---

 ## How It Works